 Korg Volca Beats weighs as much as a book and is so tiny that you can carry it everywhere you go.
 The 16 step sequencer is designed to let you add or remove parts in the easiest possible way.

 Conclusion: The Volca Beats is one of the eight mini analog instruments by Korg (among others are the Volca Bass, Volca Keys, and Volca Sample).
-It is not perfect, but it is a great machine to have in your home studio and synth collection.
+It is not a perfect drum machine, especially for live performances, but it is a great tool to have in your home studio and synth collection.